When you hear the word "fasting" plus "diet" in the same sentence, you probably think of a "fad" diet.

 It can help with weight loss, however, the results will differ for everyone.

 Eating time does not mean binge.
-It does not mean to consume enough calories for a long winter hibernating.
+It does not mean consuming enough calories for a long winter hibernating.
 It means to think and make wise choices.

 Instead of an "extreme" and "elimination-based" dietary approach, focus on eating more fruits and vegetables.